nvpro-samples/vk_idbuffer_rasterization/README.md

 Another alternative is using a geometry-shader and compute a new gl_PrimitiveID passed to the fragment shader.
 The renderers with the `gs` perform the lookup in the geometry-shader stage:
 - [drawid_primid_gs.geo.glsl](drawid_primid_gs.geo.glsl).

-Because our geoemtry-shader is only computing per-triangle values and not changing vertices, we can use the `GL_NV_geometry_shader_passthrough` extension to further accelerate it.
-You can see the impact of the performance you get by disabling the option in the UI.

 Using the geometry-shader version is typically slower than the fragement-shader, and we also do the operation/fetching prior early depth culling.
 So we don't recommend using the geometry-shader technique either.